 During HRC general discussions, panel debates and interactive dialogues with the Special Procedures, during the past three years, either as an HRC member or not, the State has joined:

-Egypt presented voluntary pledges to promote human rights in support of its candidature for membership of the Council for the period of 2007-2010 on 18 April 2007.
+Egypt presented voluntary pledges and commitments in support of its candidature for membership of the Council for the period of 2017-2019 on 26 September 2016.